Back to All Guides

 Gas-Specific Maintenance Steps

-Perform these in addition to the standard tank flushing, T&P valve, and anode rod steps described in the electric section above.
+Perform these in addition to the standard system flushing, service valve, and air filter steps described in the electric section above.

 1